allure-framework/allure-android/README.md

 }

 ```
-ut be aware that new version isn't backward compatible with older versions.
+But be aware that new version isn't backward compatible with older versions.

 Old version, without AndroidX, now not supported
 Add to: _app/build.gradle_